department-for-transport-public/mojspeakr/README.md

 * As GOV.UK cannot accept first-level headers (single #), all hashed headers are increased by one level i.e.
 ``` # Title ``` becomes ```## Title```.
 This functionality can be controlled using the sub_pattern argument.
 Setting it to TRUE increases all headers by one level.
 FALSE results in no changes to the headers as written.
 Passing the argument a vector allows selective changing of specific headers, e.g. ```sub_pattern = c("#", "##")``` would change only first and second level headers.

+* Image names can be converted to a tidy standardised form of "image-X.png/svg".
+Passing a folder path for the image folder working directory (usually the same as the Rmarkdown working directory) converts the image names in that directory.

 This function should be run in a separate utility script distinct from the Rmarkdown document.
 It produces two outputs; a govspeak format md file called x_converted.md, where x is the name of the original .md file, and a csv called img_lookup.csv, which provides a mapping of the expected image names to markdown image tags for QA purposes.

 ### Formatting of govspeak documents for publication